Home Services Approach Institute About Contact Book a call

 Skills for inner loops — productize every repetitive task.

-Recurring processes — release-gate reports, invariant-test templates, post-audit summary documents, compliance exports — get codified as Claude Skills once, then invoked by slash command.
+Recurring processes — release-gate reports, eval-case templates, post-incident summary documents, compliance exports — get codified as Claude Skills once, then invoked by slash command.
 When a Skill needs to run without us (nightly, on a webhook, or via API), we deploy it as a scheduled or webhook-triggered Claude Code Routine.
-Every run produces an auditable session transcript by default — that's the evidence trail a blockchain-QA retainer needs.
+Every run produces an auditable session transcript by default — that's the evidence trail an AI-QA retainer needs.

 Underpinning all six: context over prompt engineering.
 We spend our time feeding the model high-quality context — codebase, docs, system state, the spec on this page — rather than micro-tweaking prompts that will be obsolete by Q3.
 The "what" we feed the model is our moat; the "how" of any individual prompt is not.

 Six layers.
-Most protocols we audit are top-heavy on unit tests and light on everything below.
-The gap between audits is where the lower layers should be built.
+Most AI-native teams we audit are top-heavy on unit tests and light on everything that actually scores the model's output.
+The gap between "our CI is green" and "the feature works" is where the lower layers should be built.

 INTEGRATION~80 tests